Circle (Onew album): Composition

+The songs are arranged to give the feeling of watching a single performance.
 Lead single "O (Circle)" is an R&B song that combines arpeggio synth sounds with a heavy bass line.
 The lyrics, written by Kim Eana, compare the circular nature of life to the passing of the seasons.
 The title was chosen by Onew.
 "Cough" is a pop song that uses acoustic guitar and drum lines to create a lonely atmosphere.
 It depicts the longing that ensues following a break-up, like a cold that refuses to go away at the change of the season.
 "Rain on Me" is a ballad with a lyrical melody and acoustic band sound.
 The second half of the song features layered strings, and the lyrics take the form of a monologue in which Onew describes the person he wants to see in the rain.
 "Caramel" features rapper Giriboy and is a jazz pop song that likens love to the sweetness of caramel.
 It contains piano, bass, trumpets and scat singing.
 "Anywhere" is a pop song with keyboard, bass and synth sounds, sung in falsetto.
 "Paradise" is a pop song with light guitar riffs and synths.
 The lyrics describe the sensation of falling in love as feeling like the stars are pouring down.
 Midtempo pop song "Expectations" has a danceable beat created by electric guitar, a rhythmic drum line and synths.
 It compares feelings of disappointment and expectation in love to a battery that is continually recharged and drained.
 "No Parachute" is an indie pop song about jumping into unfamiliar situations, containing a strong drum rhythm and synths.
 "Walk With You" is a midtempo pop song with a nostalgic theme.
 "Always" is an "emotional" ballad expressing Onew's desire to stay by the subject's side during times of difficulty and provide comfort.